Rotation Advancement Flap This

 Because of the larger angle of rotation, dog-ear formation is more likely to

 occur.
-However, when used to
+However, when an

 reconstruct nasal alar defects this dog ear tends to blend into the contour of